 Insurify makes car insurance cost estimation and quotes comparison painless with the Car Insurance Coverage Calculator.
-Compare auto insurance rates from top companies now!
+Get a quick estimate, then try to beat it by comparing car insurance quotes from top companies for free!

-Use the calculator below for estimates tailor-made to your profile.
+Use the calculator below for a free car insurance estimate tailor-made to your profile.

-And if you’re looking to compare the most accurate, real-time quotes from the nation’s top carriers and unlock major discounts based on your driving profile, take 5 minutes to go through Insurify.
-After using the Car Insurance Calculator, just click on a rate to:
+And if you’re looking to compare the most accurate, real-time quotes from the nation’s top insurance companies and unlock major discounts based on your driving profile, take two minutes to go through Insurify.
+After using the Car Insurance Coverage Calculator, click on a rate to:

 - Add your car